 How to Live Seasonally for Winter Health

 As we move into winter it's time to rug up, keep warm and pay particular attention to our health.
-According to traditional Chinese medicine (TCM), winter is the season associated with the Kidneys, the energy system which holds our body’s most basic and fundamental energy.
+According to Traditional Chinese Medicine (TCM), winter is the season associated with the Kidneys, the energy system which holds our body’s most basic and fundamental energy.
 It is also believed that by harmonising oneself with the seasons you can stay healthier and prevent disease, so winter is a good time to strengthen the kidneys.
 It is also a good time to look inward, reflecting on ourselves with meditation, writing, or other inward practices such as Tai Chi and Qi Gong.
 These practices help us to connect to our inner selves and help to support kidney energy.
 They are very helpful to relax the mind, calm our emotions and raise the spirit.

 The body part associated with the kidneys are the bones, so it is important to pay close attention to the bones in the winter months making sure to tonify and heal any problems in this area.
 This is also why winter is a time when Chinese medicine prescribes bone broths as nutritional therapy, as they are warming, nourishing and especially good for the bones and kidney energy.
 Bone broths are also powerful Jing tonics, as Jing is produced by the bones.
 Jing is depleted by activities such as extreme and prolonged stress, lack of quality sleep, working long hours and excess consumption of alcohol and recreational drugs.
 Winter is the best time to supplement the body’s Jing supply, and bone broth is ideal to do just that.